pmandreoli/Documentation/source/IAM_IN_CONF.rst

 Run the role
 ------------
-run the role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-iam.yml``
+Run the role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-iam.yml``

 **deploy-iam.yml**